MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-security.md

 ## Cloud native security

+Use cloud native security solutions to optimize for sustainability.

 ### Design Considerations

 - When you use a centralized routing- and firewall design, all network traffic is sent to the hub for inspection, filtering, and onward routing.
 While this approach centralizes policy enforcement, it can create an overhead on the network of unnecessary traffic from the source resources.